MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

           "rename"        - name to write file locally.
           "retrievePath"       - relative retrieval path can be catenated to <base_url> to override relPath used for API cases.
-          "topic"         - copy of topic from AMQP header (usually omitted) "source"        - the originating entity of the notification message.
+          "topic"         - copy of topic from AMQP header (in the envelope in protocol messages) "source"        - the originating entity of the notification message.
           "from_cluster"  - the originating cluster of a notification message.
           "to_clusters"   - a destination specification.